 “When we fast, the body does not have its usual non-exhaustive access to glucose, either from diet or from glycogen stored in the liver,” explains Dr Al Jafari.
 “This forces the cells to resort to other means and materials to produce energy.
 As a result, the body begins a process called gluconeogenesis.
 This is when the liver helps by converting non-carbohydrate materials like fats and amino acids into glucose.
 Far from being abnormal, this is a fundamentally natural process, which we are adapted to go through on a regular basis.”

 “Essentially, fasting cleanses our body of toxins and forces cells into processes that are not usually stimulated when a steady stream of fuel from food is always present,” explains Mays.

 When we aren’t expending energy to digest food, our body can use it to get rid of old cells, she explains.

 “It’s a process known as autophagy.
 Fasting puts the body under mild stress, which makes our cells adapt by enhancing their ability to cope.
 In other words, they become stronger.
 This process is similar to what happens when we stress our muscles and cardiovascular system during exercise.”

 “The results of this are far reaching,” adds Dr Al Jafari, “with both mental and physical benefits including reduced inflammation, prevention and reversal of metabolic diseases, improved focus and cognition.
 Studies have also demonstrated a reduced risk of cancers and a protective role in developing dementia.”

 Who should not fast?

-“Those with diabetes or medical conditions, and those with a history of a poor relationship with food should avoid fasting,” says Hope.
-“Those with medical conditions may be able to fast if they have permission and specific personalised advice from their GP.
+“Those with diabetes or medical conditions, and those with a history of a poor relationship with food should avoid fasting,” says Jenna.
+“Those with medical conditions may be able to fast if they have permission and specific personalized advice from their GP.
 Pregnant women should avoid fasting due to the increased demands on their bodies for nutrients and energy.”

 What about intermittent fasting?